-This technique can be useful for many purposes, including:
+This technique can be useful for multiple purposes, including:

 - Develop a serious WordPress site locally, but work with all the correct URLs for the end production domain.